Moruya Airport upgrade

 - In 2016, Council was successful in attracting funding commitments from the NSW and Australian Governments of $7.1 million, to which Council will add $2.5 million to begin this development.

-- Earlier this year, Council secured grant funding to undertake strategic planning at the airport.
+- In 2022, Council secured grant funding to undertake strategic planning at the airport.
 Updating the 2015 Master Plan is the first step in this process.
 Council has engaged industry specialist To70 for this work.

-- We have begun engaging with existing airport users, and in the coming days and weeks this will be expanded to the broader community.
+- We have begun engagement with existing airport users, and in the coming days and weeks this will be expanded to the broader community.

-This initial phase is a fact-finding stage and there will be further engagement and a full briefing to councillors as the Master Plan update develops in early 2022.
+This initial phase is a fact-finding stage and there will be further engagement and a full briefing to councillors as a new Master Plan update comes into effect in 2023.

 - We've resealed the western subdivision taxiway providing a nice smooth finish.